 (I have loved reading what they write.)

-…and the other jar holds the extra jobs they “get” to do to help around the house for another one of their “check-offs.”
+The other jar is called the “Job Jar.”
+It holds the extra jobs they “get” to do to help around the house for another one of their “check-offs.”

 This second one is worth it’s weight in gold because along with summer goals we are working on putting away the things we get out.
 (Including me…sometimes I’m horrible at that so I know where they get their bad habits.)

 If I see something the kids have used that they haven’t put away I remind them politely to do what they know they should have done without me asking and then sweetly tell them to grab an extra job from the job jar and that maybe that extra job will help them to remember to just put their things away in the first place next time.

 I mean, who wants to get hit with an extra job every two minutes?

 Apparently my kids did for the first couple days, but they are quick learners, I tell you.